 Its a knee-jerk reaction after being laid off to blame yourself and throw yourself into the process of finding your next gig.
 Id recommend doing neither.
 Start coming to terms with the fact that your layoff has nothing to do with your personal worth or work ethic.
 Remind yourself that there is nothing shameful about a company choosing to cut your job.
 Then give yourself time to grieve.
 Start the job hunt when youre ready, not because you dont know what else to do.
 Kati Kokal, education reporter and founder of the Journalism Community Aid Network

 Looking after yourself and your mental health is just as critical as figuring out your next steps after being laid off.
 Below is a list of resources and guides to help you take care of yourself.

-Layoffs and buyouts affect us all, whether we're fellow working journalists or members of the public.
-Journalists give a voice to the voiceless, act as watchdogs to powerful entities and maintain a balanced democracy.
-And journalism needs your help more than ever.
+Layoffs and buyouts affect us all whether we're working journalists or members of the public.
+Journalists give a voice to the voiceless, act as watchdogs of powerful entities and maintain a balanced democracy.
+Journalism needs your support more than ever.

 If you have not been affected by the recent layoffs, your generous support will allow us to protect journalism and journalists in many ways.
 Whatever your passion, SPJ has a cause to match.
 Your donation helps preserve journalists rights to cover government meetings; to help them pay legal fees when they are being sued to give their anonymous sources names; to help educate the next generation of journalists and so much more.